 Off-Campus Housing

-Barnard students are not required to live in campus housing (with the exception of visitors from Spelman and students in the VISP program).
+Barnard students are not required to live in campus housing (with the exception of some students in the VISP program).
 Students may choose to commute from home or find an apartment off-campus.

-Students considering living off-campus should check out the information below for how it could impact their financial aid and/or guarantee of campus housing for the future (if applicable).
+Students considering living off-campus should check out the information below for how it may impact their financial aid and/or guarantee of campus housing for the future (if applicable).

-Note: while College always hopes to be able to provide campus housing to as many students as possible, housing may unfortunately not be available for all non-guaranteed applicants (Transfers, students returning from a leave of absence, continuing students who were not eligible to participate in Room Selection process, etc.), resulting in some students needing to commute as non-residential students.
+Note: while College always hopes to be able to provide campus housing to as many students as possible, space unfortunately may not be available for all non-guaranteed applicants (Transfers, students returning from a leave of absence, continuing students who were not eligible to participate in Room Selection process, etc.), resulting in some students needing to live off-campus as non-residential students.

-Housing options like The Bayit, International House, and ADP (starting in Fall 2023) are not considered part of campus housing nor part of the Barnard/Columbia Housing Exchange.
+Housing options like The Bayit, International House, and ADP are not considered part of campus housing nor part of the Barnard/Columbia Housing Exchange.
 Students who live in those locations are considered to be non-residential students living off-campus.

 Barnard Off-Campus Housing Facebook Group -- Connect with other Barnard students who may be looking for apartment shares off-campus!
 Forming a group with one or more students can help divide the work of finding an apartment, make splitting rent & utilities be more affordable, and open avenues to look for larger apartments (ex.
 2 or 3 bedrooms instead of a 1 bedroom or Studio).